Hagnap/iphone-calculator-recreation/README.md

 ## Known Issues
 * Has issues when the second number used is a negative number
-  * ex: 1 - -1 will result in 0 instead of 2
+  * ex: 1 - -1 will result in an error